 Colorectal cancer is the second leading cause of cancer death in the U.S. for men and women, yet it’s one of the most preventable.
 If you’re over 50, make an appointment today for a colonoscopy.
-Click here to request an appointment or call 888-622-6325.
+Call 888-622-6325 to make an appointment.

 - On average, your risk of developing colon cancer is 1 in 20.

 - If a family member has colon cancer, your risk nearly triples.

 - 90% of new cases are in people 50 years or older.

 - There are currently more than 1,000,000 colon cancer survivors in the U.S.

 - Testing is recommended every 10 years.